SpiritAxolotl/woah-its-rex/README.md

 - [ ] Add what layer an ore spawns on when hovering (`title` attribute)
 - [x] Update the title to something like the main branch
 - [x] Hide crafting stuff by clicking the selected item again
+- [x] Make the white squares black squares and the white circles white squares
+- [ ] Combine the latestSpawns and latestFinds into one latestDisplay
+- [ ] Search bar for ores in the inventory (feature request from nykk)

 ## Misc.
 - [x] Update to latest